Tailbone Pain During Pregnancy and Postpartum: Causes and Relief

 Relief Strategies for Tailbone Pain During Pregnancy

-Posture Adjustments Adjusting your posture can significantly alleviate tailbone pain during pregnancy.
-When sitting, aim to sit on your sit bones (the bones at the bottom of your buttocks) rather than directly on your tailbone.
+Posture Adjustments: Adjusting your posture can significantly alleviate tailbone pain during pregnancy.
+When sitting, aim to sit on your sit bones (the bones at the bottom of your buttocks) rather slumping or slouching which can put more direct pressure on your tailbone.
 Choose a soft yet firm surface to sit on, as overly soft chairs can cause you to round your lower back and increase pressure on the tailbone, while hard surfaces can be equally uncomfortable.

 Exercise and Stretching Performing specific exercises can help reduce tension in the pelvic floor muscles and relieve tailbone pain.
-Some beneficial exercises include child’s pose, happy baby, and puppy pose.
+Some beneficial exercises include child’s pose, happy baby, piriformis stretching, and puppy pose.
 These exercises stretch and relax the pelvic floor muscles, reducing the pull on the tailbone.
-Additionally, avoid holding tension in the anus or the back of the buttocks to keep these muscles relaxed.

 Postpartum Tailbone Pain